WindIO-Bachelorthesis/Shortterm_Forecast/README.md

 The installation of the blades is the greatest challenge.
 Relative movements between the nacelle and the blade root make the installation difficult.
 If the relative movement exceeds a certain threshold value, installation is no longer possible and there is an expensive delay.
 Based on measurement data 📊 that were recorded during the installation of wind turbines, machine learning 🤖 models are intended to predict the oscillation kinematics for a defined period of time.

+### Forecast Models

-There are five different model types to chose from:
+There are four different model types to chose from:
 - Auto-Regressive Integrated Moving Average (ARIMA)
 - Seasonal Autoregressive Integrated Moving Average (SARIMA)
 - Generalized AutoRegressive Conditional Heteroscedasticity (GARCH)
 - Long short-term memory (LSTM)

+### CONTACT Elements for IoT Dashboard Widgets
+On the basis of Contact Elements, the results of the forecast models can also be displaysed via dashboard widgets.
+These widgets can be found in the [widgets](https://github.com/WindIO-Bachelorthesis/Shortterm_Forecast/widgets) folder.

 ## Installation
-Execute the following commands in a shell to start the web app frontend on your local development environment.
+Execute the following commands...

 ```
 $ git clone https://github.com/WindIO-Bachelorthesis/Shortterm_Forecast